 If you’re planning a trip to Dubai between the months of March and August, chances are that your Dubai holiday might coincide with the Holy Month of Ramadan.
 Ramadan is a month of religious significance for Muslims in Dubai and around the world, that ends with the celebration of Eid-Al-Fitr.
-In 2020, Ramadan is expected to begin at the end of April.

 While the exact month might change depending on the dates in the lunar Islamic calendar (where it’s always the ninth month), it’s worth making note of how traveling in Dubai during Ramadan can be different from visiting Dubai at other times of the year.

 If you haven’t heard of the Holy Month of Ramadan before, I don’t blame you; most people know of Dubai’s impressive cityscape- the world’s tallest skyscrapers, plush hotels, and town-sized shopping malls, but know little else about the culture.

 “Is there any culture in Dubai?”
 I’m often asked, and my usual answer is an attempt to explain that of course, just like in every big city in the world, there is culture in Dubai, if you understand culture for what it is- a fluid ever-changing, ever-evolving concept that is often made rich by various influences over time.